 So there you have it – the rundown on seizures and how to prevent and treat it.
 As scary as they may seem, remember that seizures are not painful for your pooch.
 Even more comforting is that with proper preventative measures, regular check-ups, and treament, your fur baby can live a long happy life.

 About The Author:

 Melanie Fourie is a prolific writer, editor, content creator, photographer, and brand journalist.
-She’s appeared in Oprah magazine and has worked with Fortune 500 brands, as well as publications like MasterCard and the Four Seasons Hotels and Resorts, amongst others.
+She’s appeared in Oprah magazine, as well as publications like MasterCard and the Four Seasons Hotels and Resorts, amongst others.
 An ardent animal lover, she’s also filled with wanderlust and has a penchant for travelling and exploring worldwide cultures.
 You can follow her on Twitter here!